 First, you should never dismiss the matter.
 As unpleasant as it seems, it is necessary to stay on top of the issue.
 Ignoring the problem will never make it go away.
 It is important to remember that the bank does not really want your Allentown house - they expected to make a profit through the interest on your loan, and that's what they'd prefer to do.
 Accordingly, they will probably make reasonable accommodations to your financial situation if it means that you will be able to make some form of payment to them.

 If you can't reach a solution with your lender, there are other options.
 You can, for example, try a "short sale," which allows you to sell your house for whatever amount you can get, and use the proceeds to pay your mortgage.
 If the house sells for less than you owe, the bank will receive the proceeds of the sale, and the rest of the debt will be forgiven.
 You may also try a "short refinance" which allows a piece of the debt to be forgiven, and the rest refinanced.
 This allows the bank to wash its hands of the matter, while taking a comparatively small loss, and allows the homeowner to keep their home.

 How Can A Allentown, Pennsylvania Attorney Help?

-If you are facing foreclosure, a good Allentown, Pennsylvania real estate lawyer can help.
-While keeping your home might not always be possible, a attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.
+If you are facing foreclosure, a good Allentown, Pennsylvania real estate Lawyer can help.
+While keeping your home might not always be possible, an Attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.